Frobeniusnorm/adt-interpreter/README.md

 defined in that file.

 ## Usage
 Download the precompiled binary (or build by yourself) and pass the to-evaluate adt file name on the command line as an argument.
-There are no options yet.
+You can pass several flags to customize or debug the output/execution:
+  - "-d" or "--debug" start the interpreter in debug mode
+  - "--nocolor" deactivates color codes
+  - "-v" or "--verbose" additionally shows the original expression that was evaluated

 ## Build
 You need the JDK 8 or higher, the Scala Compiler Version 3 and sbt.
 Then just clone the project and execute `sbt run` to build and run it.